oriolgual/reefpoints/source/posts/2015-05-20-the-new-dockyard-dot-com.md

 With this relaunch of our website we are also changing our direction as a company.
-We've always been considered an *engineering* company but we are now considering *ourselves* a **User Experience** company.
-All of our design and engineering decisions go into delivering a modern user experience for web application to our clients.
+We've always been considered an *engineering* company but we are now considering ourselves a **User Experience** company.
+All of our design and engineering decisions go into delivering a modern user experience on the web for clients.

 The new website is also built how we believe modern web applications should be built: with [Ember.js](http://emberjs.com) on the front-end and [Phoenix](http://phoenixframework.org) on the backend.

 Over the next few weeks we're going to share the story on how our team rebuilt DockYard.com.
 You'll hear from our [Creative Director Steven Trevathan](http://twitter.com/strevat) on